 - Pearl ash

 Potassium carbonate, an alkaline chemical used for a variety of purposes, including as a baking soda; the earliest chemical leavening called for in American recipes.

 - Peck (of flour)

-In most English recipes prior to 1800 (and even later) a peck of wheat flour is an understood weight of 14 pounds.
-However, in some recipes a peck of flour means a volume measurement of 2 gallons, which would weigh only 8 to 10 pounds.
-The former should be assumed unless the latter is suggested by context.
+In some English recipes written prior to 1800 (and even later) a peck of wheat flour is an understood weight of 12 or 14 pounds.
+However, in other recipes a peck of flour means a volume measurement of 2 gallons, which would weigh only 8 to 10 pounds, depending on how settled the flour is in the measure.
+Some recipes specify "peck" as either "by weight" or by the wine or beer quart or pint, meaning by volume.
+If neither is specified, volume should be assumed unless weight is suggested by context.

 Through the 18th century, any of a number of fortified wines imported from Spain or the Canary Islands.
 There is disagreement whether the sack called for in historical recipes was understood to be amber or clear, or dry or sweet, or any sack or one particular sack, possibly specifically “Sherris sack,” or sack from the environs of Jerez, a town in Spain, which the English came to call “Sherry.”
 Since Sherry is virtually the only sack-type wine now easily available in the United States, it is generally substituted for sack in adapting historical recipes.
 In most cakes the particular kind of Sherry used makes little difference.
 In puddings it makes somewhat more and in dessert sauces considerably more, and in these a dry, sharp Sherry is likely more authentic than a sweeter one.